-My research takes a multi-method approach to exploring how identity and identification contribute to inequality and insecurity at the micro and macro levels.
-I am currently working on three projects related to these issues:
+My research takes a multi-method approach to exploring the micro and macro dimensions of culture, identity, and personal data in contemporary American institutions.
+I am currently completing working on two projects:

-- Understanding Group Attitudes – in this study, I investigate the configuration and underlying logics of Americans’ attitudes towards various social groups in society, attitudes with implications for social solidarity and support for public policies.
+- Investigating the Interdependence of Attitudes Toward Social Groups – in this study (with Ramina Sotoudeh), I look for underlying logics organizing Americans’ attitudes towards various social groups in society, attitudes with implications for social solidarity and support for public policies.